EmiCastro01/AYED_TP_FINAL/README.md

 router with a queue of neighbor_t structures, that have the ID and cost.
 The project can generate router->terminal connections, and generate a queue with the terminals corresponding of each router.
 Every terminal has a unique ID.
+The project can ask the network to search terminals by ID; so Simulator can operate them to send data and recieve them.

 # Justify Trade-off Time-Space